itskovacs/trip/docs/config.md

 You can modify the configuration by setting values in the `storage/config.yml` file.

-> [!NOTE]
+> [!WARNING]
+> The `config.yml` file is not created automatically because the server uses default values.
-> After a `config.yml` edit, you must restart the container for the changes to take effect.
+> After editing `config.yml`, restart the container for the changes to take effect.

 > [!TIP]
-> Setting environment variable also work.
+> Setting environment variable in `docker-compose.yml` also work.

 ### Change Token duration